dinhjeffrey/learning-ds/statistics/statistics-freedman.md

 4. When a list has only two different numbers ("big" and "small"), the SD can be figured by a short cut method:

 * (big number - small number) x sqrt(fraction with big number x fraction with small number)

+5. If you have to classify and count the draws, remember to put 1 on the tickets that count for you, 0 on the others.